tclssg/tclssg/README.md

 Website settings
 ----------------

-The following settings are specified in the file `website.conf` in `sourceDir` and affect all pages.
+The following settings are specified in the file `website.conf` in `inputDir` and affect all pages.
 The format of `website.conf` is as follows:

     variableNameOne short_value
     variableNameTwo {A variable value with spaces.}